 How comfortable can you get in another man’s attire?
 Apparently so, some find it an honor.
 And by some, I mean Masao “Charlie” Watanabe, the President of Kentucky Fried Chicken, Japan.
 News reveals that the enthusiastic Charlie purchased his company’s founder – “Colonel” Harland Sander’s trademark white suit at the Heritage Auctions event on Saturday for $21,510, post which he immediately tried the suit on!

-A grin was evident on Charlie’s face, after he put on the suit, posing beneath a photograph of Sanders.
-The KFC President also bought from the auction a mini-collection of Sander’s memorabilia, which included his 1973 Kentucky diver’s license for $1,912.
-He was one among multiple in-person, telephone and online bidders at the event, trying to get a hold of their favorite bids.
+A grin was evident on Charlie’s face after he put on the suit, posing beneath a photograph of Sanders.
+The KFC President also bought a mini-collection of Sander’s memorabilia from the auction, which included his 1973 Kentucky diver’s license for $1,912.
+He was one among multiple in-person, telephone, and online bidders at the event, trying to get a hold of their favorite bids.
 And these included a gun belt owned by legendary outlaw Jesse James and leg irons that restrained abolitionist John Brown.

 [Via – News-On-Japan]